 With so many types of floors to choose from, it can get overwhelming to choose the best option.
-Hardwood flooring has been a trusted and traditional choice since Colonial times…and for good reason.
+Real wood flooring has been a trusted and traditional choice since Colonial times…and for good reason.
 Solid wood flooring is elegant, durable, and classic and can enhance the decor of almost any room in your home.
 It also requires minimal maintenance; simply vacuum and wipe with a damp mop once a week to keep it looking gorgeous.

 Solid Wood versus Engineered Wood

 Generally there are two types of hardwood flooring: solid hardwood flooring, and engineered wood flooring.
 Solid hardwood flooring is a single piece of wood that comes in various strip sizes (1-1/2 to 2-1/2 inches wide) and plank sizes (4 -8 inches wide), random lengths, and wood types.
 Engineered wood is made of 3 to 5 layers of wood, laminated together, and is also available in various plank and strip sizes as well as wood types and pre-finished options.

 Which Type of Real Wood Flooring Should I Choose?

 There are a few simple factors to consider when choosing between solid hardwood, and engineered wood floors.
 First, you will want to consider the location of your flooring.
 On grade, or ground level rooms such as living rooms, kitchens, and family rooms, and above grades, or second level and higher rooms, such as bedrooms are a great locations for solid hardwood flooring because of the general lack of moisture in these zones.
 These rooms also look excellent with the timeless, elegant look of traditional hardwood.